acgetchell/mundus-atrox/src/journals/eighth.md

 #### Third Turn

-1. *Viker* moves through that hallway to move her Moonbeam into the room with most of the soldiers.
-One of them takes an opportunity of attack on her and crits her with 12 damage.
+1. *Viker* moves through the hallway to move her Moonbeam into the room with most of the soldiers.
+One of them takes an opportunity attack as she moves by and crits her with 12 damage.
 She manages to maintain her Moonbeam.
 2. *Calmul* shoots a soldier and deals 5 damage.
-3. *Wulrif* seems to be talking to the Beholder in the chasm.
+3. *Wulrif* seems to be talking again with the Beholder in the chasm.
-4. *CoralKing* Flurries 3 hits and they all miss.
+4. *CoralKing* Flurries 3 hits, but they all miss.
 Then he and Actius make Wisdom saving throws, succeeding.
 Something was trying to paralyze them.
 5. *Geral* moves up to protect *Viker* and hits a soldier for 8 damage.
 He uses an Action Surge and hits for another 8 HP.
 6. I move to protect *Viker* and hold my action.
 7. *Actius* splits his Eldritch Blast to hit 2 people.
-He misses one and hits another for 7 damage and knocks him down.
-He retreats across the remaining bridge and finds a huge new group of enemies, including the Wizard.
+He misses one but hits another for 7 damage, knocking him down.
+He retreats across the remaining bridge and finds a **HUGE** new group of enemies, including the Wizard!
-*Actius* gets hit with 2 swords and takes 12 damage total. *CoralKing* takes 15 damage from a volley of arrows and Fades Away. *Calmul* takes hits for 13 HP damage. *Actius* does a quick Rebuke on one of the archers and does 7 damage.
+*Actius* immediately gets 2 swords, taking 12 damage total. *CoralKing* takes 15 damage from a volley of arrows and Fades Away. *Calmul* takes more arrows for 13 HP. *Actius* does a quick Rebuke on one of the archers, doing 7 damage.

 #### Fourth Turn

 1. *Viker* moves her Moonbeam and kills a soldier.
-She uses a Bonus action to use Healing Word on *Calmul* to heal him 9 HP.
+She uses a Bonus action to say a Healing Word on *Calmul* for 9 HP.

 The players have decided to take a pause here and take up the fight again next week.